milad-afkhami/style-wiz/README.md

 This way you don't need to prefix CSS variables and they are available in a more compelling manner.

-See a list of available props for [Div](./docs/components/div.md) and [Text](./docs/components/text.md) and the definition of them here.
+Explore a list of accessible properties for the `Div` component available [here](./docs/components/div.md), and access a list of available attributes for the `Text` component [here](./docs/components/text.md), accompanied by their respective definitions.

 StyleWiz focuses on CSS minification, prioritizing file size optimization without compromising performance.